 12. The Balance

-The Balance has a robust investing section with content that spans across all levels including beginners.
+The Balance has a robust investing section with content that spans all levels including beginners.
 It offers investment tips, news, and educational articles about value investing, the economy, real estate and retirement.

 The site also has a variety of articles that help you learn, including “how-tos” and tips.
 The articles are easy to understand, which is a big plus if you’re new to investing.